Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 ====================================

 After successful passed of self–test MotoSuiveur® System is in Rest.
-In Rest, after a successful self-test and the presence of an enable signal from the crane, the following indicators are active - :guilabel:`🟢 Hoist enabled`, :guilabel:`🟢 Upward Enable` and :guilabel:`🟢 Downward Enable`.
+In Rest, after a successful Self-Test and the presence of an enable signal from the crane, the following indicators are active - :guilabel:`🟢 Hoist enabled`, :guilabel:`🟢 Upward Enable` and :guilabel:`🟢 Downward Enable`.

 .. figure:: /_img/regular-operation/indicators-following-state.png